cedrus-opensource/pyxid/README.txt

 At the time of this library release, there is a known issue with clock drift in XID devices.
 Our hardware/firmware developer is currently looking into the issue.

+Given the issue, use of the response timer built into the response pads is optional.
+If you wish to use the time reported from the response pads, do the following after importing the pyxid library:

+    import pyxid
+    pyxid.use_response_pad_timer = True

-Once it has been resolved, a new version of this library will be released.
-For the time being, the time field in the dict returned by XidDevice.get_next_response() is 0 until the fix is applied in a subsequent release.
+This will return the time in the 'time' field of the dict returned by XidDevice.get_next_response(), otherwise, the 'time' field will contain 0.

 Windows Specific Issues